|

 or not, has diabetes mellitus or not, and did or did not have

-excess lipids (fat) in their blood may suffer from NASH.
+excess lipids (fat) in their blood may suffer from NASH. (c.)
+What is the risk of NASH?

 In NASH, which resembles alcoholic steatohepatitis,